UMich-CURLY/tourguide_routing_matching/README.md

 # Multi-robot tour guide: <br/> a simultaneous matching and routing problem
 This repository **simultaneously** solves a bipartite **matching** and vehicle **routing** **problem** to match human with the correct robot and meanwhile generate the robot tours.

-The goal is to maximize the satisfied human requests (some places of interest to visit) with the generated matching and routes.
+The goal is to maximize the satisfied human requests (some places of interest to visit) with the generated human-robot matching and robot routes under traveling and visiting time uncertainty.

+Practical constraints like time limits are considered.

 ## Install the dependencies
 ```bash